 During the six months ended June 30, 2012, the Company recorded additional real estate operating expenses totaling approximately \$3.2 million related to the cumulative non-cash straight-line adjustment to the ground rent expense of certain ground leases that were not previously recognized on a straight-line basis.
-This resulted in the overstatement of real estate operating expenses by approximately \$3.2 million during the six months ended June 30, 2012 and in the understatement of real estate operating expenses in the aggregate amount of approximately \$3.2 million in previous periods.
-Because this adjustment was not material to the prior years' consolidated financial statements and the impact of recording the adjustment in the current period is not material to the Company's consolidated financial statements, the Company recorded the related adjustment during the six months ended June 30, 2012.
+This resulted in the overstatement of real estate operating expenses by approximately \$3.2 million during the six months ended June 30, 2012 and in the understatement of real estate operating expenses by approximately \$3.2 million during the six months ended June 30, 2012 and in the understatement of real estate operating expenses by approximately \$3.2 million during the six months ended June 30, 2012 and in the understatement of real estate operating expenses by approximately \$3.2 million during the six months ended June 30, 2012 and in the uncording the adjustment in the current period is not material to the Company's consolidated financial statements, the Company recorded adjustment during the six months ended June 30, 2012.